Skip to content

 Contact Counxel Legal Firm

-If you have questions about how to structure non-compete agreements when buying or selling a business or you have other related questions, then Counxel Legal Firm would love to help.
-Contact us at 480-536-6122 or at intake@wordpress-457010-3165254.cloudwaysapps.com
+If you have questions about how to structure non-compete agreements when buying or selling a business or you would like to set up a strategy session with an attorney, then Counxel Legal Firm would love to help.
+Contact us at (480) 744-6621 or at request@counxel.com.
+Don’t forget to check out the good things that others are saying about the services they received from Timothy Coons on Google.

 *Conveniently located off the 101 Freeway and the US 60 in the middle of Phoenix, Scottsdale, Tempe, Chandler, Gilbert, Mesa, and Queen Creek!